qcuaeh/molalignlib/README.md

 --------------

 The performance of the computation when sorting is requested can be greatly improved by enabling biasing and iteration with the
 `-fast` option, however if the tolerance is set too small it will make the assignment fail.
-In such cases increase the tolerance with the `-tol` option from the default of 0.35 Å to a value larger than the maximum expected displacement of the atoms.
+In such cases the tolerance must be increased with the `-tol` option to a value larger than the maximum expected displacement of the atoms.

 By default a threshold of 10 counts is used to stop the computation, reducing this threshold with the `-count` option will proportionally reduce the computation time but the probability of obtaining suboptimal assignmnets will increase.
 To avoid too